keebio/iris-case/README.md

 - [Ponoko](https://www.ponoko.com)

 ### Middle Layer Thickness
 If you're having the middle layers made, from the top of the switch plate to the top of the bottom plate, the minimum distance between the two required is 12mm if the plastic on the header pins is removed.
 The requirement is slightly more (about 13.5mm) if you leave the plastic on.
-Therefore, the following middle layer thickness are needed based on the thickness of the switch layer:
+Therefore, the following middle layer thicknesses are needed based on the thickness of the switch layer:

 - 1.5mm Stainless steel switch plate: 10.5mm
     - Usually accomplished with: